truenas/documentation/content/SCALE/SCALECLIReference/Service/_index.md

 ### Stop Command

-The `start` command restarts a specified service.
+The `stop` command stops a specified service.

 {{< expand "Stopping a Service" "v" >}}
 #### Description